-OEE is a Weighted Average
+OEE is a Weighted Average of multiple shifts

 Since OEE is a weighted average, it is not possible to just average multiple OEE numbers.
 To calculate OEE over a longer span of time you will need to recalculate the whole equation as if it was one OEE.

-How to calculate OEE over several shifts?
+How to calculate OEE over multiple shifts?

 So calculate the availability over the whole time-span, the performance, the quality and (re)calculate the OEE.